camlp5/camlp5/doc/rst/tutorial.rst

 To compile this example::

-  ocamlfind ocamlc -package camlp5,fmt,camlp5.extend -linkall -linkpkg \
+  ocamlfind ocamlc -package camlp5,fmt,camlp5.extend -linkpkg \
       -syntax camlp5r calc.ml -o calc

 and the only difference is that we have to add the Camlp5 package